Thursday, July 1, 2021

 Salvador Dali "Abraham, Pater Multarem Gentium" (1964)

-Now the LORD had said to Abram: "Get out of your country, from your family and from your father's house, to a land that I will show you.
-I will make you a great nation; I will bless you and make your name great; and you shall be a blessing.
-I will bless those who bless you, and I will curse him who curses you; and in you all the families of the earth shall be blessed."
+Now the LORD said to Abram, “Go from your country and your kindred and your father’s house to the land that I will show you.
+And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing.
+I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the earth shall be blessed.”
+So Abram went, as the LORD had told him, and Lot went with him.
+Abram was seventy-five years old when he departed from Haran.
 (Genesis 12:1-3)

-After these things the word of the LORD came to Abram in a vision: “Fear not, Abram, I am your shield; your reward shall be very great.”
-But Abram said, “O Lord GOD, what will you give me, for I continue childless, and the heir of my house is Eliezer of Damascus?”
+After these things the word of [YHWH] came to Abram in a vision: “Fear not, Abram, I am your shield; your reward shall be very great.”
+But Abram said, “O Lord [YHWH], what will you give me, for I continue childless, and the heir of my house is Eliezer of Damascus?”
 And Abram said, “Behold, you have given me no offspring, and a member of my household will be my heir.”
-And behold, the word of the LORD came to him: “This man shall not be your heir; your very own son shall be your heir.”
+And behold, the word of [YHWH] came to him: “This man shall not be your heir; your very own son shall be your heir.”
 And he brought him outside and said, “Look toward heaven, and number the stars, if you are able to number them.”
 Then he said to him, “So shall your offspring be.”
-And he believed the LORD, and he counted it to him as righteousness.
+And he believed [YHWH], and he counted it to him as righteousness.
 (Genesis 15:1-6)

 And God said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you throughout their generations.
 This is my covenant, which you shall keep, between me and you and your offspring after you: Every male among you shall be circumcised.
 You shall be circumcised in the flesh of your foreskins, and it shall be a sign of the covenant between me and you.
 He who is eight days old among you shall be circumcised.
 Every male throughout your generations, whether born in your house or bought with your money from any foreigner who is not of your offspring, both he who is born in your house and he who is bought with your money, shall surely be circumcised.
 So shall my covenant be in your flesh an everlasting covenant.
 Any uncircumcised male who is not circumcised in the flesh of his foreskin shall be cut off from his people; he has broken my covenant.
 (Genesis 17:9-14)

-But though the descendants of Abraham through Ishmael and Esau were circumcised as part of this covenant, the only the descendants of Jacob would become a people set apart for a sacred purpose as part of an additional covenant.
-God would create from Jacob a new people, sacred to himself, to serve as his representative to the nations.
+Note: Though the descendants of Abraham through Ishmael and Esau were also circumcised as part of this covenant, only the descendants of Jacob would become a people set apart for a sacred purpose as part of an additional covenant made at Sinai where God would create from Jacob a people, sacred to himself, to serve as priests to the nations.

 Monday, February 1, 2021